 The Certificate in Theatre may be completed by any University of Wisconsin–Madison undergraduate student who is not a declared Theatre major.
 This certificate program offers students the ability to develop knowledge and skills in an area of theatre discipline.

 Theatre is a collaborative art form with many varied disciplines and talents working together to create a unified piece of art.
 We’ve created this certificate to be flexible enough for a student to pursue an individualized focus of study in an area of their interest.
-For example, a student may wish to pursue an acting focus, a technical theatre focus, a costuming focus, a scenic design focus, a stage management focus, etc. Or a student may wish to meet with the theatre advisor to create a custom focus that supplements and bolsters their primary degree path.
+For example, a student may wish to pursue an acting focus, a technical theatre focus, a costuming focus, a scenic design focus, or a stage management focus.
+Or, a student may wish to meet with the theatre advisor to create a custom focus that supplements and bolsters their primary degree path.

-All current UW-Madison undergraduates are eligible to complete the certificate, with the exception of students completing the Theatre & Drama major.
+All current UW-Madison undergraduates are eligible to complete the certificate, with the exception of students completing the Theatre and Drama major.

 To declare the certificate, students must meet with the theatre and drama department advisor to discuss focus paths and to complete the theatre certificate declaration form.
 Contact Jim Stauffer at email@example.com, 608-263-2329 (main office), 6004 Vilas Communications Hall, 821 University Ave.
 Madison, WI 53706.

 The Certificate in Theatre requires a minimum of 16 credits, with at least 8 credits taken in residence.
 Completion of the certificate requires a minimum GPA of 2.5 in certificate coursework.

 |Introduction to Theatre and Dramatic Literature|